 A Breach of Duty has to be Proven

-It must be proven that the defendant was in breach of their duty, which can make the legal proceedings much more complex.
+It must be proven that the defendant was in breach of their duty, which can make the legal proceedings much more complex in laws of negligence.
 Proof can be provided in several ways, such as:

 - Direct evidence